rubenhortas/rubenhortas.github.io/_posts/2022-05-01-awesome-htb-widget.md

 If the VPN interface is down the widget is not shown.

-You can take a look at the widget here: [awesome htb widget](https://github.com/rubenhortas/awesome-htb-widget)
+You can take a look at the widget source code in [https://github.com/rubenhortas/awesome-htb-widget](https://github.com/rubenhortas/awesome-htb-widget)

 _Enjoy! ;)_